vp-cap/architecture/README.md

 ```

 ## Problems
-- Task allocator uses an in memory queue, if service is down, the queue data is lost, not fault tolerant.

-    Possible solutions: Rabbitmq as a broker which handles persistence, failures?

-- DB single point of failure, bottleneck as all service would send their requests.
+- DB may become a bottleneck as all service would send their requests.

     Possible solutions: increase cluster size of db or multiple/partitioned db